-This prospectus relates to the resale by the Selling Securityholders from time to time of up to 5,638,092 shares of Class A Common Stock, including 2,666,667 shares of Class A Common Stock issuable upon the exercise of the CPIA Warrant.
-The Selling Securityholders may from time to time offer and sell any or all of the Class A Common Stock set forth below pursuant to this prospectus and any accompanying prospectus supplement.
-When we refer to the "Selling Securityholders" in this prospectus, we mean the persons listed in the table below, and their permitted transferees who later come to hold any of the Selling Securityholders' interest in the Class A Common Stock or warrants in accordance with the terms of the agreement(s) governing the registration rights applicable to such Selling Securityholder's shares of Class A Common Stock or warrants.
+This prospectus relates to the resale by the Selling Securityholders from time to time of up to 8,422,658 shares of Class A Common Stock, including up to 5,000,000 shares of our Class A Common Stock issuable upon exercise of the VRM Warrants, and 2,500,000 shares of our Class A Common Stock issuable upon exercise of the VRP Warrant.
+The Selling Securityholders may, from time to time, offer and sell any or all of the Class A Common Stock set forth below pursuant to this prospectus and any accompanying prospectus supplement.
+When we refer to the "Selling Securityholders" in this prospectus, we mean the persons listed in the table below, and their permitted transferees who later come to hold any of the Selling Securityholders' interest in the Class A Common Stock or warrants in accordance with the terms of the agreement(s) governing the registration rights applicable to such Selling Securityholders' shares of Class A Common Stock or warrants.

-The following table sets forth, as of the date of this prospectus, the names of the Selling Securityholders, the aggregate number of shares of Class A Common Stock and warrants beneficially owned prior to the sale of the securities offered hereby by the Selling Securityholders, the aggregate number of shares of Class A Common Stock and warrants that the Selling Securityholders may offer pursuant to this prospectus and the number of shares of Class A Common Stock and warrants beneficially owned by the Selling Securityholders after the sale of the securities offered hereby.
+The following table sets forth, as of the date of this prospectus, the name of the Selling Securityholders, the aggregate number of shares of Class A Common Stock and warrants beneficially owned prior to the sale of the securities offered hereby by the Selling Securityholders, the aggregate number of shares of Class A Common Stock and warrants that the Selling Securityholders may offer pursuant to this prospectus and the number of shares of Class A Common Stock and warrants beneficially owned by the Selling Securityholders after the sale of the securities offered hereby.

 We have determined beneficial ownership in accordance with the rules of the SEC and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Unless otherwise indicated below, to our knowledge, the persons and entities named in the tables have sole voting and sole investment power with respect to all securities that they beneficially own, subject to community property laws where applicable.
-The beneficial ownership of our Class A Common Stock is based on 15,899,220 shares of Class A Common Stock issued and outstanding on April 12, 2024.
-In computing the number of shares of Common Stock beneficially owned by a person and the percentage ownership, we deemed outstanding shares of our Class A Common Stock subject to options and warrants held by that person that are currently exercisable or exercisable within 60 days of April 12, 2024.
+The beneficial ownership of our Class A Common Stock is based on 17,518,455 shares of Class A Common Stock issued and outstanding on May 28, 2024.
+In computing the number of shares of Common Stock beneficially owned by a person and the percentage ownership, we deemed outstanding shares of our Class A Common Stock subject to options and warrants held by that person that are currently exercisable or exercisable within 60 days of May 28, 2024.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.